rockettheme/docs/Docs/wordpress/themes/crystalline/demo_post.md

 | Featured Image | Blank                            |

-Most of the magic takes place in the article content:
+Most of the magic takes place in the post content:

 ~~~ .html
 <div class="demo-mb">